tektoncd/website/content/en/docs/Concepts/overview.md

 ### I want to learn more!

-To learn more about the Tekton entities described above and start using Tekton, see the [Tekton Pipelines Overview](https://github.com/tektoncd/pipeline/blob/main/docs/README.md).
+-  See [the Tekton concept model](/docs/concepts/concept-model) to learn more about the basics of how Tekton tasks and pipelines interact.

+-  Run your first pipeline following the [Getting Started](/docs/getting-started/) guide.